 Federal Direct Loans allow students to meet some of their education cost by borrowing money.
 Students must apply for these loans each school year by completing the Free Application for Financial Aid (FAFSA-www.fafsa.gov).
 Loans are awarded based on the level of courses completed in a student’s program of study and cannot exceed WSCC established student budget, including other aid.
 Loans are awarded for the standard loan amounts for subsidized and unsubsidized loans.
-Additional unsubsidized loan amounts may be available upon request.
 A master promissory note with the lender must be e-signed by the borrower to officially document the obligation to repay the loan funds.
 Funds are applied to the student’s educational costs and/or disbursed on a federally regulated disbursement schedule.
-Disbursement amounts will be slightly lower than award amounts as fees are deducted prior to receipt of funds.
+Disbursement amounts will be slightly lower than award amounts as origination fees are deducted prior to receipt of funds.
 Each WSCC loan recipient must complete Loan Entrance counseling before any funds can be disbursed.
 An Exit Counseling is also required for students not returning for WSCC course enrollment.
 Go to www.wallacestate.edu and click on Financial Aid for information.

 Students should understand that if they choose to accept a Direct Loan pertinent personal information will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guarantee agencies, lenders and institutions determined to be authorized users of the data system.